milanwiedemann/lcsm/README.md

 3. Functions to extract numbers from the models:
   - `extract_fit()` to extract fit statistics
   - `extract_param()` to extract estimated parameters

+4. Helper functions:
+  - `select_uni_cases()` to select cases for analysis based on available scores on one construct
+  - `select_bi_cases()` to select cases for analysis based on available scores on two construct

 ## How to use LCSM